danlivingston/Ada/README.pdf.md

 However, working with Ada wasn’t smooth.
 Debugging was frustrating due to poor IDE support and inconsistent compiler behavior.
 We couldn’t easily test small code pieces or rely on breakpoints, so we built a small interactive tool to help us run demos.

 With limited online resources and sparse community support, we often felt on our own.
 Despite the struggles, working with Ada taught me to value reliability and thoughtful design.
-I may not use it again, but the experience deepened my understanding of programming in strict, niche environments.